Documentation

 • Real-time event tracking and metrics

-• Instant mobile push notifications (iOS)
+• Instant iOS push notifications

 • AES-256 encryption for data protection